nodeloophole/nodeloophole.github.io/content.md

 ## Before starting to build

 * Plan
-    - Resolve as many unanswered questions as possible.
+    - Resolve as many unanswered questions as possible
-    - Content model, roles and permissions.
+    - Content model, roles and permissions
-    - Know what Drupal modules to use.
+    - Know what Drupal modules to use
-    - Use the right frameworks for the work to be done.
+    - Use the right frameworks for the work to be done

 note:
 Plan the route before starting your journey.
-For the build out of a Drupal site, this
+For the build out of a Drupal site, this can include panning out content types, taxonomy vocabularies, modules to use, modules to build, roles and permissions, etc.

 ---
 ##### Increasing efficiency